kmlawson/china-revolutions-mo3337/cover.md

 \begin{center}

-\textbf{"The More we Study, the Brighter our Hearts will Become"}
+\textbf{The More we Study, the Brighter our Hearts will Become}
 \\*Poster by Lin Longhua, 1964 - IISH Landsberger Collections

 \end{center}